 AS I write, Ferdy, our black, woolly, teddy bear-esque miniature schnauzer is sprawled on the floor fast asleep next to my desk.
-Don’t take this, however, as a sign of indolence - he’s been pretty busy this morning.
-He started with some recreational barking at the Amazon delivery driver, went on his morning walk to the park where he left several pee-mails for future canine visitors and then sauntered back home for breakfast.
-He deserves his rest.
+Although, in his defence, he has had a busy morning.
+Starting off with some recreational barking at the Amazon delivery driver, this was followed by his morning walk to the park where he left several pee-mails for future canine visitors and then sauntered back home for breakfast.

 Ferdy – short for Ferdinand (not my choice and something I feel the need to explain every time someone asks his name), certainly knows his position in our domestic hierarchy: right at the pinnacle.
 He is such a never-ending topic of conversation I often wonder what my family and I talked about before he came into our life.